amadotejada/self-portal/README.md

 This is a front-end for users and does not connect directly with software management tools.
 Instead, it calls out to the software management tools [below](#supports) to install the packages.

-Self Portal is in beta and should be tested extensively
+Self Portal is in beta and should be tested extensively.

 <!-- To discuss Self Portal join the `#self-portal` channel on the [MacAdmins Slack](https://www.macadmins.org) -->

 ### Features

 * cross-platform
 * supports various deployment tools
 * python framework bundled